-ORDINITIO 110.2003 00 iv.
-The design of the façade of the proposed use would meet the design standards of the DRP and would not be restricted by corporate required standardized exterior e, materials, color or other visual treatments; The proposed use would be a good neighbor and contribute to the community life of by participating in such community activities as: organizations a (1) Membership in Downtown merchant, resident, neighborhood improvement and/or assessment districts; (2) To the greatest extent feasible, hiring local residents; and neighborhood (3) Hosting or participating in Downtown festivals, fairs, benefit events and similar activities; and If applicable, all food and/or beverage service activities shall be conducted in the following conditions: maintainad (1) Sufficient trash receptacles for customers shall be provided regularly maintained; (2) All debris boxes shall be kept on the premises; (3) The operator shall be responsible for cleaning the sidewalk within fifty (50) feet ance from the premises during the hours of operation to maintain the sidewalk free of or other litter; and (4) Noise, glare and odors shall be contained within the premises so as not to be a ighbors.
-Under no circumstance shall the ventilation outlets or motors cause emission le odors or noise toward neighbors. b.
+- iv.
+The design of the façade of the proposed use would meet the design standards and guidelines of the DRP and would not be restricted by corporate-required standardized exterior design, signage, materials, color or other visual treatments; - v.
+The proposed use would be a good neighbor and contribute to the community life of the Downtown by participating in such community activities as: - (1) Membership in Downtown merchant, resident, neighborhood improvement organizations and/or assessment districts; - (2) To the greatest extent feasible, hiring local residents; and - (3) Hosting or participating in Downtown festivals, fairs, benefit events and similar neighborhood activities; and - vi.
+If applicable, all food and/or beverage service activities shall be conducted in accordance with the following conditions: - (1) Sufficient trash receptacles for customers shall be provided regularly maintained; - (2) All debris boxes shall be kept on the premises; - (3) The operator shall be responsible for cleaning the sidewalk within fifty (50) feet horizontal distance from the premises during the hours of operation to maintain the sidewalk free of paper, spillage or other litter; and - (4) Noise, glare and odors shall be contained within the premises so as not to be a nuisance to neighbors.
+Under no circumstance shall the ventilation outlets or motors cause emission of objectionable odors or noise toward neighbors. - b.
 Surface parking lots or parking structures.

-4. Permitted Upper-Floor Uses er-level uses include all permitted ground-level uses listed above.
-In addition, upper- al is permitted throughout the subarea.
-5. Height and Stepback Requirements The following Village Corrid height and stepback standards shall apply to all development within the Cedar Street or:
+4. Permitted Upper-Floor Uses

+Permitted upper-level uses include all permitted ground-level uses listed above.
+In addition, upper-level residential is permitted throughout the subarea.

+The following height and stepback standards shall apply to all development within the Cedar Street Village Corridor: